Authority and Responsibility:

 - Commitment to the work of the organization.

-- Contribute specialized knowledge in areas of expertise/interest when called upon by staff or fellow trustees.
+- Contribute specialized knowledge in areas of expertise/interest when called upon by staff or fellow directors.

 - Attendance at bimonthly Board meetings in accordance with provisions stated in the bylaws.

-- Serve on at least one committee and take on special assignments as needed, sharing expertise with staff and fellow trustees or identifying others who can help.
+- Serve on at least one committee and take on special assignments as needed, sharing expertise with staff and fellow directors or identifying others who can help.

 - Support of, and participation in, fundraising events.